 Solutions as Containers

-You can also create blank solutions without projects.
-This provides a way to use the Visual Studio .NET editors and designers to modify stand-alone files.
-Solution Explorer provides additional folders for non-project items
+You can also create blank solutions without projects, enabling you to use the Visual Studio editors and designers to modify stand-alone files.
+Solution Explorer provides folders specifically for non-project items

-Solutions are designed to manage the way sets of related projects are configured, built, and deployed.
-Depending upon your requirements, a Visual Studio .NET solution can include just one project, or several projects built jointly by a development team.
-A complex application might even require multiple solutions.
+Solutions manage the way Visual Studio configures, builds, and deploys sets of related projects.
+A Visual Studio solution can include just one project or several projects built jointly by a development team.
+A complex application might require multiple solutions.

-Use Solution Build Configurations to specify how to build and deploy different versions of your application for specific groups of users.
+Use Solution Build Configurations to specify how to build and deploy versions of your application for specific groups of users.
 You can, for example, configure debug builds for developers and testers, and retail builds for partners and end users.
-For further information on creating and using Solution Build Configurations, see Configuration Manager Dialog Box and Default and Custom Builds.
+For further information on creating and using Solution Build Configurations, seeand .

-Visual Studio .NET stores the definition for a solution in two files: .sln and .suo.
-In previous versions of Visual Studio, you might have noticed the group (.vbg) or workspace (.dsw) files in Visual Basic 6.0 and Visual C++ 6.0, respectively.
+Visual Studio stores the definition for a solution in two files: .sln and .suo.
+In previous versions of Visual Studio, you might have noticed the group (.vbg) or workspace (.dsw) files in Visual Basic and Visual C++, respectively.

 The solution definition file (.sln) stores the metadata that defines your solution: